akitathai94/backgroundgenerator/README.md

 # Background Generator

-This project about input two colors from GUI and used Linear-Gradient to blend those two colors into background colors.
+This project takes input two colors from GUI and used Linear-Gradient function to blend those two colors into background colors.

 ## Usage